 So thanks Holli, and don't forget to tell the people that have impacted your life thank-you.
 And you'll have to check out Holli's blog, cause she is the one that got me thinking about things today.
 She is getting married this summer, and I am sure it'll be fabulous.

-You have read this article 101 in 1001 / friends / thoughts with the title Giving Gratitude - the Parke family.
-You can bookmark this page URL http://miavamp22.blogspot.com/2010/04/giving-gratitude-parke-family.html.
+with the title Giving Gratitude - the Parke family.
+You can bookmark this page URL https://miavamp22.blogspot.com/2010/04/giving-gratitude-parke-family.html.
 Thanks!